 Call us on to start planning your holiday to Aman Tokyo or take a look at our itineraries to Japan

 The 84-room Aman Tokyo is located just a hop, skip and a jump from Tokyo Station and occupies the top six floors of the Oternachi Tower.
 With traditional chic Aman style, you will find an urban sanctuary in the heart of buzzing Tokyo.

 The Aman Tokyo is in a great location, around the corner from the Imperial Palace Gardens right next to Tokyo Station (which is perfect if you are jumping onto the bullet train to Kyoto following your stay) and a collection of superb restaurants and shopping opportunities.
 The views from the Aman Tokyo are fabulous.

 Located on the 33rd floor, the Restaurant by Aman serves Mediterranean cuisine, with a selection of Asian and Japanese dishes.
 There is also a cafe and wine cellar.
-The Aman spa covers almost 2,500 square meters and contains eight treatment rooms, a 30-meter swimming pool and a fitness center.
+The Aman spa covers almost 2,500 square metres and contains eight treatment rooms, a 30-metre swimming pool and a fitness centre.

 Aman Hotels always have the knack of re-writing the book when they open their hotels - and the Aman Tokyo is very much a sanctuary from Tokyo's vivacious spirit - it provides elegant, understated luxury at its very best.